ADHD Evaluation & Treatment

 All prescriptions require a thorough medical evaluation, which is what our comprehensive assessment provides.
 We follow the same diagnostic and monitoring standards whether you're in person or on video.

 It's a 25-minute computerized assessment you complete on your own computer or tablet.
-You'll work through a series of short tasks, each about 2 to 3 minutes, that measure sustained attention, working memory, processing speed, and impulse control.
+You'll work through a series of short tasks, each about 2 to 3 minutes, that measure staying focused, keeping track of things, planning ahead and pausing before reacting.
 Think quick, game-like exercises.

 Results are scored automatically against age- and gender-matched norms, so we can see exactly where you stand.
 No preparation needed.